AMWA-TV/info-006/README.md

 ### How does it work?

-- It provides tutorials and How-To examples in order to assist with implementing a compliant NMOS IS-12 device or controller.
+- It provides tutorials and How-To examples to assist with implementing a compliant NMOS IS-12 device or controller.

 <!-- INTRO-END -->